ekstroem/dataReporter/README.md

 You can read the main paper accompanying the package at the [Journal of Statistical Software](https://www.jstatsoft.org/article/view/v090i06).
-It provides a detailed introduction to the reporteR package.
+It provides a detailed introduction to the reporteR package (original launched under the name `dataMaid`).

 We also have two blog posts that provide an introduction to the package.
 The can be found [here (the primary one)](https://sandsynligvis.dk/2017/08/21/datamaid-your-personal-assistant-for-cleaning-up-the-data-cleaning-process/) and [here](https://sandsynligvis.dk/2018/03/03/generating-codebooks-in-r/).